We have a very specific goal - become the best place to stream new, independent music.

 Next, we'll look at the listener side of the market.

 As we see in the infographic above, Resonate has the potential of reaching sustainability by appealing to a specific market segment - music superfans.

 Nielsen Research identified these fans as:

 This description perfectly summarizes our existing community of early adopters.
-For the last six months they have been streaming thousands of high-quality tracks in our #stream2own beta app, from indie artists all over the globe.
+For the last six months they have been streaming thousands of high-quality tracks in our #stream2own beta app, from independent artists all over the globe.